With your support, we can transform philanthropy.

 Two grants managers, Ann Gael and Margaret Egan, have lunch in New York at Cafe Un Deux Trois.
 Their discussion and desire for a comprehensive, organized resource to help grants managers leads to the founding of the Grants Managers Network.
 The following year, the group holds its first meeting in New York with 11 people attending.
 Read more…

 Two Ways to Contribute

 Your story is our story.
-Be a part of PEAK Grantmaking history by joining our anniversary video series or submitting memories to our growing story archive.
+Be a part of PEAK Grantmaking history by contributing a video or submitting stories and images to our growing story archive.

 Be a Part of Our

 All you need is a phone or computer!
 We invite our members and partners to celebrate PEAK by recording a brief “selfie” video.
 Share a favorite memory or tell us about your big dreams for PEAK’s future.